telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/blazor-report-viewer/how-to-use-blazor-report-viewer.md

 1. Finally, run the project to see the rendered report.

-Learn more about Blazor Reporting [here](https://docs.telerik.com/blazor-ui/integrations/reporting).
+Learn more about Blazor Reporting in [Integration with Telerik Reporting](https://docs.telerik.com/blazor-ui/integrations/reporting) documentation article.